 Faculty credentials

-AHS programs require and instructor who has a bachelor’s degree in the field or a combination of an associate degree and 5000 hours of occupational experience as well as applicable licenses/certifications.
+AHS programs require an instructor who has a bachelor’s degree in the field or a combination of an associate degree and 5,000 hours of occupational experience as well as applicable licenses/certifications.

 All AHS faculty currently teaching AHS courses meet the above guidelines.